Cartan Actions of Higher Rank Abelian Groups and their Classification: Basic properties of Lyapunov central manifolds

 \end{corollary}

 \begin{proof} Assume otherwise.
-Then for every $\ve > 0$, there exists an $\R^k$-periodic point $p$ whose orbit is $\ve$-dense, but not $H$-periodic, since the periodic orbits are dense by Theorem \ref{thm:dense-periodic}.
-The $H$-orbit is dense inside the $\R^k$-orbit, since $H$ will correspond to an irrational codimension 1 hyperplane.
+Then for every $\ve > 0$, choose an $\R^k$-periodic point $p$ such that the $\R^k$-orbit of $p$ is $\ve$-dense, but $p$ is not $H$-periodic, which exists by assumption.
+Since the $\R^k$-orbit of $p$ is closed, there is a canonical rational structure of $\R^k$ coming from identifying $\Stab_{\R^k}(p)$ with $\Z^k$.
+Using this rational structure, we see that the $H$-orbit of $p$ is dense inside the $\R^k$-orbit of $p$, since $H$ will correspond to an irrational codimension 1 hyperplane.
 Since this holds for every $\ve$, the union of such orbits is dense.
 Therefore, the set of $\ve$-dense $H$-orbits are also dense.
 Hence, by Lemma \ref{lem:dense-condition}, there exists a dense $H$-orbit, contradicting our assumption.

 To see that the set of $H$-periodic orbits are dense, notice that once a point is $H$-periodic, so is every point on its $\R^k$-orbit.
-Since for every $\ve > 0$, there exists an $H$-periodic orbit whose $\R^k$-orbit is $\ve$-dense, the set of $H$-periodic orbits are dense. \end{proof}
+Since for every $\ve > 0$, there exists an $H$-periodic orbit whose $\R^k$-orbit is $\ve$-dense by Corollary \ref{cor:eps-dense}, the set of $H$-periodic orbits are dense. \end{proof}

-Finally, we shall later see that $H$ factors through a torus action, so we recall a criterion for the quotient by a compact group action to be a manifold.